MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/teams.md

 * Builds
 * Release deployments and approvals

 You can also bring your Azure DevOps Services Kanban board directly into Microsoft Teams as a tab.

+> [!IMPORTANT]
+> This article applies to Azure DevOps Services and to TFS **2017.2** and later versions.

 ## Prerequisites

 - You must be a member of the Project Administrators or [Project Collection Administrators group](../../organizations/security/lookup-organization-owner-admin.md) to configure the connector.
-- [Third-party application access via OAuth for the organization](/azure/devops/organizations/accounts/change-application-access-policies#change-application-access-policies) must be enabled.
+- Third-party application access via OAuth must be enabled for the organization.

   To enable this setting, navigate to **Organization settings** > **Security** > **Policies**, and then set the **Third-party application access via OAuth for the organization** setting to **On**.